ken-okabe/vanfs/README.md

 One of the critical reasons is that  **JavaScript is not a type-safe language** , which can lead to runtime errors and bugs.

-In fact, in modern web development, JavaScript has increasingly become a compile target from other languages, such as [TypeScript](https://www.typescriptlang.org/).
+In fact, in modern web development, JavaScript has increasingly become  **a compile target**  from other languages, such as [TypeScript](https://www.typescriptlang.org/).

 **TypeScript -> JavaScript**

-## VanJS can be considered as a compile target from an AltJS
+## VanJS can be regarded as a compile target from an AltJS

 **AltJS -> VanJS**